py4j/py4j/CONTRIBUTING.rst

 by default does not require them (e.g., conditional imports, graceful degradation, etc.).

-Libraries used for testing and contributing (flake8, nose, tox) can be installed with pip:
+Libraries used for testing and contributing (flake8, nose, tox, Sphinx) can be installed with pip:

 .. code-block:: bash

-  pip install -r py4j-python/requirements-test.txt
+  pip install -r requirements.txt

   # Run flake8
   flake8